HelloPrisha/arduino-book-projects/README.md

-# Arduino Book Projects

-This repository contains the chapter-wise Arduino code from the book
-**"Arduino Projects  Think Outside the Board"** by Prisha R. Upadhyay.
+# Arduino Projects From Book "Think Outside the Board"  by Prisha R. Upadhyay

 Each folder corresponds to a chapter in the book, with the `.ino` file(s) you can open directly in the Arduino IDE.